-The Collie Bin Tagging Program (Round 1) has now finished, Round 2 will recommence towards the end of 2019.
+The Bin Tagging Program will recommence towards the end of 2020.

 You may have visited this website, because you received a tag on your bin giving you some feedback about your recycling practices at home.

-Waste management is one of the major essential services the Shire of Collie provides to the community.
+Waste management is one of the major essential services the Shires provides to the community.
 Waste Management encompasses a broad range of activities that stretch far beyond the traditional stereotype of rubbish trucks and local tips.

 Recycling has long played an integral role in Councils waste management strategy and recycling habits are now firmly entrenched in the routines of most households within the community.